faaez/dashboard-docs/source/index.md

 # Introduction

-This is the proposed API for Teneo EWS.
+This is the proposed API for Teneo Dashboard.
 Feel free to give us feedback or request changes.

 # Authentication